 It’s important to keep a running balance of your checking account to make sure you do not accidentally overdraw your account.

 You will have a personal identification number (PIN) to use with your debit card at stores or ATMs.
 However, you can also use your debit card without a PIN at most merchants.
 You will sign the receipt like you would with a credit card.
 Below are some other facts regarding debit cards.

 - You won't pay interest on your purchases.

 - Your credit history will be unaffected by debit card spending.

 - Paying with debit will take the money from your account pretty much immediately.

 What Is a Credit Card?

 A credit card is a card that allows you to borrow money against a line of credit, otherwise known as the card’s credit limit.
-You use the card to make basic transactions, which are then reflected on your bill; the bank pays the merchant, and later, you pay the bank, when you receive your bill.
+You use the card to make basic transactions, which are reflected on your bill; the bank pays the merchant, and later, when you receive your bill, you pay the bank.

-Worth noting: You will be charged interest on your purchases.
+You will be charged interest on your purchases.
 To avoid paying interest, don't carry a balance over from month to month.
-Credit cards have high interest rates, and your credit card balance and payment history can affect your credit score.
+Credit cards have high-interest rates, and your credit card balance and payment history can affect your credit score.